nryzyk/Portfolio-/README.md

 - test cases for the selected website
 - reported bugs
 - SQL queries - course assignments
-- Fake API's requests and tests with Postman WIP
+- Fake API's requests and tests with Postman

 ---